QueenLinuxGlitch/The-Tavern-Wiki/README.md

 This is a git repository for our TableTop Guild, "The Tavern" 's personal chronicling Wiki.

-The website is hosted at http://the-tavern-wiki.herokuapp.com/ for the time-being.
+The website (on this branch) will be devoted to GitHub Pages

 This project is based on TiddlyWiki, and is on the BSD License.